 Members can retire at age 60 and above with 5 or more years of service or with 20 years of service regardless of age.
 A member is vested after 5 years.
-The plan provisions are adopted by the governing body of the City, within the options available in the state statutes governing TMRS.
-The contribution rate for the employees is 7%, and the City matching ratio is currently 2 to 1, both as adopted by the governing body of the City.
+The plan provisions are adopted by the governing body of the city, within the options available in the state statutes governing TMRS.
+The contribution rate for the employees is 7%, and the city matching ration is currently 2 to 1, both as adopted by the governing body of the city.
+Initiated in 1998, the City provides on an annually repeating basis annuity increases for retirees, which are also referred to as cost of living adjustments (COLAS).
+Currently, that amount is equal to 50% of the change in the consumer price index (CPI).
+The amount of the COLA percentage can only be changes by a City-adopted ordinance.